-During recent protection monitoring missions to Balama, Chiure, Metuge, and Montepuez Districts in Cabo Delgado Province, UNHCR noted several key needs, such as to provide mental health services and safe spaces for women and children; assist in the reunification of separated families; stimulate livelihoods activities as part of recovery processes; provide shelter materials, latrines, water and lighting; among others.
-These needs and gaps will be addressed within the Cluster framework for appropriate action.
+During recent protection monitoring missions to Balama, Chiure, Metuge, and Montepuez Districts in Cabo Delgado Province, UNHCR noted several gaps and challenges, such as the need to provide mental health services and safe spaces for women and children; assist in the reunification of separated families; stimulate livelihoods activities as part of recovery processes; food insecurity; and lack of shelter materials, latrines, water and lighting.
+These gaps will be addressed within Cluster framework for appropriate action.
 During a recent field visit to Corane IDP site, Nampula Province, UNHCR identified similar needs and same approach will be implemented to find solutions.